 Despite some up-front investment, automated documents will be an interesting service for clients in many areas.
-Apart from clear advantages of reduced time and resources, it allows to analyse one’s own processes and streamline the delivery of services.
+Apart from the clear advantages of reduced time and resources, it allows us to analyze one’s own processes and streamline the delivery of services.

 The level of automation depends on the type of legal document